practicajs/practica/docusaurus/docs/contribution/contribution-short-guide.md

 Note: This is a shortened guide that suits those are willing to quickly contribute.
 Once you deepen your relations with Practica.js - It's a good idea to read the [full guide](https://github.com/practicajs/practica/blob/main/CONTRIBUTING.md)

-## 3 things to consider
+## 2 things to consider

 - Our philospophy is all about minimalism and simplicity - We strive to write less code, rely on existing and reputable libraries, stick to Node/JS standards and avoid adding our own abstractions
 - Popular vendors only - Each technology and vendor that we introduce must super popular and reliable.
-For example, a library must one of the top 5 most starred and downloaded in its category
+For example, a library must one of the top 5 most starred and downloaded in its category. .
+See [full vendor choose instructions here](./vendor-pick-guidelines.MD)
--

 ## The internals in a nutshell